clowder-framework/clowder2/docs/docs/devs/getstarted.md

 - Using the PyCharm's run configuration by navigating to `PyCharm -> Run -> Run...` and clicking `uvicorn`.
 Running directly from PyCharm helps the developer by providing easy access to its debugging features.
-- From the command line by running `pipenv run uvicorn app.main:app --host 0.0.0.0 --reload`.
+- From the command line by running `uv run uvicorn app.main:app --host 0.0.0.0 --reload`.
-- To run the backend module with multiple workers, similar to production, run `pipenv run uvicorn app.main:app --host 0.0.0.0 --workers 17`
+- To run the backend module with multiple workers, similar to production, run `uv run uvicorn app.main:app --host 0.0.0.0 --workers 17`

 Additional steps/details: